-Relations between Timor-Leste and Germany are cordial and untroubled.
+Relations between Timor-Leste and Germany are cordial.
 Since the UN Transitional Administration of 1999, Timor-Leste has received extensive assistance from Germany for nation-building.
 After achieving independence on 20 May 2002, Timor-Leste was recognised by Germany under international law.
-Timor‑Leste supports German efforts to reform the United Nations.

-German development cooperation focuses on promoting peace and security, in particular by helping create economic prospects for young people and promoting non‑violent conflict resolution.
-Since Timor-Leste gained its independence, Germany has pledged some 67 million euros.
+German development cooperation focuses on promoting peace and security, in particular by helping create economic prospects through training and jobs.
+Since Timor-Leste gained its independence, Germany has pledged some 67 million euro.

 Building transport infrastructure to connect rural regions with the country’s capital and coastal areas remains a key prerequisite for the country’s future development.
 Germany and Timor-Leste are cooperating here above all in the maritime transport sector.
-The German-funded passenger and freight ferry Berlin Nakroma is so far the country’s principal and most affordable domestic maritime connection.
-It connects the capital Dili with Atauro Island and Oecusse District, an enclave in Indonesian territory.
-This programme includes supporting harbour operations and training seaman.
-Preparations are underway to establish another ferry connection using a second German‑funded ferry on the country’s north coast.
-The second ferry is currently under construction.
+Two German-funded passenger and freight ferries have been in operation between Dili, the island of Atauro and the coastal exclave of Oecusse since 2020 and 2021, respectively.
+These provide the country’s principal and most affordable domestic maritime connections.
+A second ferry project to improve maritime connections is currently under way.

 As part of the “BMZ 2030” reform process developed by the Federal Ministry for Economic Cooperation and Development, a decision was taken to end bilateral, state-level development cooperation with Timor-Leste.
 Ongoing projects will be concluded as planned and handed over to partners in Timor-Leste by the beginning of 2023 at the latest.